Jacco M. Hoekstra

 'I was born in Leeuwarden.
 I am married to Jet, who teaches English at a secondary school.
 Next year we will be celebrating our 25th wedding anniversary.
-We live in Leiden and we have three sons of 12, 14 and 19.
+We have three sons of 12, 14 and 19.
 I have always been interested in aviation, although when I was a teenager, I changed my mind quite often: every year I had a different idea for my future profession.
 The nice thing about Aerospace Engineering is that it combines many other areas which fascinate me: for instance maths, astronomy, physics and programming.
 When I studied I was lucky enough to benefit from a grant system in my family dating from the Middle Ages.
 I am proud of my Frisian roots, although I identify more with being European.
 I am a big fan of Europe.'

 What is your favourite pastime?